The constant

 questions.

-Near us, walking with us, accompanying us all the time, we
+Near us, walking with us, accompanying us

-felt a Presence.
-It was so strong that often we were suddenly
+all the time, we felt a Presence.
+It was so strong that often

-forced to turn our heads to see who was there.
-It was the same
+we were suddenly forced to turn our heads to see who was there.

-perception that you have when, being in a room, you know some
+It was the same perception that you have when, being in a room,

-feel you are not alone.
+other.
+You feel you are not alone.

 Around Mount Kailash, all the three of us had the same, exact